gimolabs/docs/docs/token/st0g.md

 ### **Rewards Distribution**

-Gimo Finance charges a 10% commission on staking rewards—meaning that for every 100 \$ A0GI earned, 10 $A0GI is retained as a fee.
+Gimo Finance charges a 10% commission on staking rewards, meaning that for every 100 \$ A0GI earned, 10 $A0GI is retained as a fee.

 | Role | Amount | Formula |
 | --- | --- | --- |